 Laws must be enacted but civilians must understand they must protect their countryside if they want to survive.We must find NGO's to sell locally grown agriculture products for school lunch programs to produce a healthy new generation of strong minds and grow their economy.

-Haiti Reconstruction International is going to improve Haiti and the entire world!
+Haiti Reconstruction International is hoping to improve Haiti and the entire world!
 Our new and most important project will distribute resources to the people who need it the most as they conserve natural resources.
 This is all possible; if we can get funding.

 There are many great causes and thousand of people working to improve living conditions.
 Groups conserving and improving soil, finding clean water, mitigating hurricane destruction, saving the rain forests, cleaning indoor air with new cook stoves & ovens, feeding the poor & stopping world hunger, reducing carbon emissions & taking carbon out of the atmosphere, reducing radical weather patterns.

 Our program encompasses and will improve all of these world problems.

 If we can get funding for this program all of our groups will benefit.

 Our program will be successful because: We know that money fuels change.

 Energy is money and when we can turn vetiver into energy those who sell the energy can become self-sufficient.
 HRI believes giving opportunities to the poor not handouts that can create dependencies.
 We believe in training and loans for small businesses is instrumental in development.
 But we need start up funding, grants and cooperation from governments to make change happen.

 Grass to Energy requires the best technology to make money.
 It is possible to make biogas from grass in two ways: Fermenation; making sludge waste capturing gas in domes or Heat Gasification that changes molecules separating gases leaving carbon.